backend-development/backend-development-textbook/source/asset_pipeline.md

 ### Rules...

-Yahoo first published 14 rules for web performance in 2007, based on the measurements back then.
-Even with changing browsers and protocols these are still valid today:
+Yahoo first published 14 rules for web performance in 2007, based on the measurements back then:

 *   Make Less HTTP Requests
 *   Use a Content Delivery Network